 The word "meat", from Latin dwelling "Which is used to live", formerly designated all the foodstuffs, a meaning that it still possessed in the XNUMXth century in the Viandier de Taillevent and in the writings of Montaigne in the XNUMXth century.
 It was not until the XNUMXth century that it gradually applied to the flesh of animals, then only to that of mammals and birds.

-There are many rites and customs concerning meat, slaughter, cutting, consumption and preservation, as for festive meals (Christmas, Easter), they are always associated with festive dishes of cooked meat.
+There are many rites and customs concerning meat, slaughter, cutting, consumption and preservation, as for festive meals (Holidays, Easter), they are always associated with festive dishes of cooked meat.

 - Diet: The meat is composed of protein fibers surrounded by fine membranes (collagen) and united in bundles forming the muscles (the meat yield of the beef is one third of the live weight empty).
 On a meat animal, there are approximately 200 consumable muscles; some of them are surrounded by thick connective tissue sheaths, the aponeurosis.
 The nature of the fibers and the state of the connective tissue determine the culinary destination of the pieces.
 Thus, in beef, a distinction is made between quick cooking pieces (sautéing, grilling and roasting) and slow cooking pieces (for boiling, braising and stewing).
 The muscular masses are surrounded by a more or less abundant fat: the " marble "; when this is between the fibers of the muscle, the meat is said to be " marbled ».